What's New 2008

 I currently have five versions of "My funny valentine" (too few, I suppose, given the fact that it has been performed by more than six hundred musicians) and my favourite, by far, is the one by Keith Jarrett, which is on his album "Up for it".
 This makes me wonder who would "play", say, Ansel Adams' "Mount McKinley and Wonder Lake" best.
 Would it necessarily be Ansel Adams himself?
 With the power and flexibility of the digital darkroom, would the work be taken onto an even higher level?
 Would there be fascinating controversies similar to the one between Glenn Gould and Leonard Bernstein?
 The possibilities are very, very intriguing but, alas, as Brooks Jensen mentions in one of his podcasts, "performing" another photographer's negative (or RAW file for that matter) has so far remained an unexamined taboo in photography.

 N.B.
-If the link above is blocked in the country of your residence, you can open it via http://zend2.com or any other proxy server (guess why I think it might be blocked ).
+If the link above is blocked in the country of your residence, you can open it via VPN (guess why I think it might be blocked).
 "Look at me and my bad self!" (© Kuzco)

 January 19th, 2008